 Craft projects.
 There are endless ways to get creative with craft projects at home, and you can search the internet for projects to suit you and your kids, and find activities and projects especially suited to their age group and interests.
 You can also usually make your craft projects out of items you already have in your home.

-I hope you enjoyed these tips and tricks to save money on entertainment!
+I hope you enjoyed these tips and tricks to save money on family entertainment!
 Which ones are your favorite ideas for entertainment?